pupil-labs/pupil-docs/src/invisible/tutorials/first-recording.md

 <v-divider></v-divider>

-Now that we have learned how to make a recording, let's see what we can do with it!
+Now that you learned how to make a recording, explore what you can do with it!
 In the next article, you will get an overview of the software ecosystem at your disposal.